Maltese honey bee: Foundation for the Conservation of the Maltese Honey Bee

 The Foundation for the Conservation of the Maltese Honey Bee began as an interim initiative in 2022 and was officially established in 2023 to support the conservation and promotion of Malta’s endemic honey bee.
 The organisation seeks to ensure that the Maltese honey bee is recognised as an integral part of the country’s sustainable apiculture, ecological balance, and natural heritage.

 Its objectives include promoting research and selective breeding, coordinating with various entities committed to the bee’s preservation, and advocating for comprehensive legislation to protect Apis mellifera ruttneri in a holistic manner.
 The Foundation has strongly opposed the importation of foreign honey bee breeds into Malta, warning that “the Maltese honey bee (A. m. ruttneri) is being polluted by honey bees of foreign breeds being imported into our country.”

 In the summer of 2023, the Foundation published a legal paper examining Maltese and European laws relevant to the genetic protection of the endemic Maltese honey bee.
 On World Bee Day (20th May 2023), it formally requested the Environment and Resources Authority (ERA) to declare the Maltese honey bee as Malta’s national insect.

 This milestone was achieved on 24th September 2024, when a legal notice was published officially granting the species national status.
 To commemorate this achievement, the Foundation collaborated with the Central Bank of Malta to issue a €2 commemorative coin.

-In 2025, the Foundation also introduced the mascot In-Nahla Katerina, created to represent Malta’s National Insect.
+In 2025, the Foundation also introduced the mascot Katerina, created to represent Malta’s National Insect.
 The character featured in three educational music videos aimed at raising awareness among children and the wider public about the importance of conserving Malta’s unique honey bee.